Detailed information about the 100 most recent patent applications.

 ✓ Filing a Notice of Appeal is strategically valuable.
 The act of filing often prompts favorable reconsideration during the mandatory appeal conference.

-Conducting an examiner interview provides a +21.2% benefit to allowance rate for applications examined by ST LEGER, GEOFFREY R. This interview benefit is in the 70% percentile among all examiners.
-Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.
+Conducting an examiner interview provides a +28.1% benefit to allowance rate for applications examined by ST LEGER, GEOFFREY R. This interview benefit is in the 76% percentile among all examiners.
+Recommendation: Interviews are highly effective with this examiner and should be strongly considered as a prosecution strategy.
+Per MPEP § 713.10, interviews are available at any time before the Notice of Allowance is mailed or jurisdiction transfers to the PTAB.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: